Yoni-Berihun/Yegna-Budget/README.md

-# YegnaBudget: Empowering Financial Clarity for Ethiopian Students
+# YegnaBudget: Empowering Financial Clarity for Ethiopian University Students

 ![YegnaBudget Banner](app-banner.png)
 *Your journey to financial confidence starts here – A digital guide for mindful spending.*